Clemens August Graf von Galen: College of Cardinals

 Unexpectedly, at Christmas 1945 it became known that Pope Pius XII would appoint three new German cardinals: Bishop Clemens August von Galen, Bishop Konrad von Preysing of Berlin, and Archbishop Josef Frings of Cologne.
-Despite numerous British obstacles and denial of air travel, Galen arrived in Rome 5 February 1946.
-Generous American cardinals financed his Roman stay, as German money was not in demand.
-He had become famous and popular, so after the pope had placed the red hat on his head with the words: 'God bless you, God bless Germany', Saint Peter's Basilica for minutes thundered in a "triumphant applause" for Galen.
+Despite numerous British obstacles and denial of air travel, Galen arrived in Rome on 5 February 1946.
+American cardinals financed his Roman stay, as German money was not in demand.
+He had become famous and popular, so after the pope had placed the red hat on his head with the words "God bless you, God bless Germany," Saint Peter's Basilica for minutes thundered in "triumphant applause" for Galen.

+He was created Cardinal-Priest of San Bernardo alle Terme on 18 February 1946 by Pius XII.

 While in Rome, he visited the German POW camps in Taranto and told the German Wehrmacht soldiers that he would take care of their release, and that the Pope himself was working on the release of POWs.
 He took a large number of comforting personal messages to their worried families.

-After receiving the red hat, Galen went to see Madre Pascalina, the faithful servant of the Pope.
-He told her how the Pope had quoted long passages from Galen's 1941 sermons from memory and how the Pope thanked him for his courage.
-Galen told the Pope, "Yes, Holy Father, but many of my very best priests died in concentration camps, because they distributed my sermons."
+After receiving the red hat, Galen went to see Madre Pascalina, the servant of the Pope.
+He told her that the Pope had quoted long passages from Galen's 1941 sermons from memory and how the Pope thanked him for his courage.
+Galen told the Pope, "Yes, Holy Father, but many of my very best priests died in concentration camps because they distributed my sermons."
 Pius replied that he was always aware that thousands of innocent persons would have been sent to certain death if he as pope had protested.
-They talked about the old days in Berlin, and Galen declared: "for nothing in the world would I want to have missed those two hours, not even for the red hat."
+They talked about the old days in Berlin, and Galen declared: "For nothing in the world would I want to have missed those two hours, not even for the red hat."

 Death and beatification

-Following his return from the wearisome travel to Vatican City, the new cardinal was celebrated enthusiastically in his native Westphalia and in his destroyed city of Münster, which still lay completely in ruins as a result of the air raids.
+Following his return from the Vatican City, the new cardinal was celebrated enthusiastically in his native Westphalia and in the destroyed city of Münster.
 He died a few days after his return from Rome in the St. Franziskus Hospital of Münster due to an appendix infection diagnosed too late.
 His last words were: "Yes, Yes, as God wills it.
 May God reward you for it.
 May God protect the dear fatherland.
 Go on working for Him... oh, you dear Saviour!"
 He was buried in the family crypt of the Galen family in the destroyed Cathedral of Münster.

-The cause for beatification was requested by his successor, Bishop Michael Keller of Münster and began under Pope Pius XII in 1956.
+The cause for beatification was requested by his successor, Bishop Michael Keller of Münster, and began under Pope Pius XII in 1956.
 It was concluded positively in November 2004 under Pope John Paul II.
-Clemens August Graf von Galen was beatified on 9 October 2005 outside St. Peter's Basilica by Pope Benedict XVI, the 47th anniversary of the death of Pope Pius (1958).
+Clemens August Graf von Galen was beatified outside St. Peter's Basilica by Pope Benedict XVI on 9 October 2005, the 47th anniversary of the death of Pope Pius.